ItsWedsMyDuds/GRAFR/README.md

 ###*Notes*

+12.11.2018 5PM
+- Can't do git push anymore but can directly upload
+- Uploaded CellPlotterGUI v1
+- Uploaded LocusPlotter

 12.9.2018 3:54 PM
 - TestFiles130 = 1Fixed-NetworkAnnotation
     - Removed large sample from the set so that it's more portable